How to Become a BCBA

 What Do BCBAs Do?

-The day-to-day schedule of a behavioral analyst involves creating individualized programs and modifying these as needed, educating caregivers and behavior technicians on the implementation of the program and ultimately, working to help clients successfully build essential skills.
-ABA plans constructed by BCBAs are specially tailored to meet the needs and goals of each individual.
+The day-to-day schedule of a behavioral analyst involves creating and modifying individualized programs, educating caregivers and behavior technicians, and helping clients build essential skills.
+ABA plans constructed by BCBAs are tailored to meet the needs and goals of each individual.
 Since everyone has different experiences and responses, BCBAs create specialized treatment plans with the input of their clients and clients’ caregivers to ensure their clients receive the best services possible.

 How Long Does It Take to Become a BCBA?